Recursion

 One problem with recursion is its efficiency with branching recursions.

-There is a strategy of caching previous results when doing recursion that is quite powerful when the branching recursion has many overlapping subproblems.
+There is a strategy of caching previous results when doing recursion that is quite powerful when the branching recursion has many overlapping sub-problems.
+Caching is the process of saving previous computations using a dictionary so expensive computations only need to be performed once.

 def fib(n: int) -> int: